 The Scandinavian country of Sweden is officially known as the Kingdom of Sweden.
 It is the largest country in Northern Europe and is famous for the Northern Lights.
 The country attracts thousands of tourists each year from all over the world to view the spectacular lights and also be a part of the country’s other well-known activities.
 From music and food to fashion and tradition, this diverse country welcomes all with different types of views and backgrounds.
-Sweden is also considered among the cleanest countries in the world.
+Sweden is also known as one of the cleanest countries in the world.
 If you have a sweet tooth don’t forget to sample Swedish chocolates on your trip to Sweden.
-Let’s have a look at the following things Sweden is famous for.
+Be sure to book the best countryside hotels or Airbnb vacation rentals in the country, and have a look at the following things Sweden is famous for.

 The Ice Hotel first opened in 1990 in the village of Jukkasjärvi, which is in the northern region of Sweden.
 This hotel is built with ice and snow, which was brought from the Torne River.
 This beautiful creation also features various rooms, including bedrooms, an ice chapel and a bar, which are designed by various artists invited from all around the globe.
 This place is maintained at a temperature of -5 °C, and it is rebuilt every year between December to April.